Symphony No. 2 (Tchaikovsky): Andante sostenuto—Allegro vivo

 Tchaikovsky focused the majority of his revision on the first movement.
 The result was a completely new composition.
 The only parts he did not change were the introduction, coda and 28 bars of the development section.
 His objective was to clarify structure and texture.
 He compressed the material, excising more than 100 bars of music in the process.
 He introduced more abrupt contrasts in the material, which heightened the musical drama, allowed him to more sharply define structural divisions within the movement, and allowed the movement to follow a more orthodox sonata form.

 Tchaikovsky also changed the thematic material, eliminating the second subject and replacing it with the original first subject after rewriting it completely, since there was little contrast between these two themes.
 The other thematic change was the role of the introduction's folk song in the main body of the movement.
 In 1872 it had operated freely within the main movement, sometimes operating on equal terms with the other themes and at others even assuming a brief structural role in a manner both bold and unprecedented.
 After reappearing to complete the exposition, it had continued as a constant element of the entire development section before falling back to allow the first theme to reassume its role.
 Also, while Tchaikovsky had not written a transition written into the exposition, he had provided one in the recapitulation by restarting the folk song in combination with part of the first subject.

 In his revision, Tchaikovsky confines the introduction's folk tune to the first part of the development and the coda.
 The new second half of the development focused on the new first subject.
 The recapitulation was orthodox, the last three bars tonally modified for the second subject to be restated in the tonic.

 Finale.
 Moderato assai—Allegro vivo

 While Tchaikovsky left the inner movements alone, structurally speaking, he cut 150 bars out of the finale.
 Instead of the climax leading to further development of "The Crane", it is now followed by a quieter interlude led by the movement's second subject.

+Performance history

+Shortlist of notable performances of Tchaikovsky's second symphony during and shortly after his life.